arghav/redux-network/README.md

 );
 ```

-Once setup any redux action that is dispatched with an instance of `Request` object as the `payload` will be intercepted by the network middleware.
+Once setup, any redux action that is dispatched with an instance of `Request` object as the `payload` will be intercepted by the network middleware.

 The network middleware also supports optional thunks `onRequest`, `onResponse` and `onError`.
-These can be used to either compute the response body or dispatch other actions if required.
+These can be used to either compute with the response body or dispatch other actions if needed.

 ```js
   fetchDataRequest: () => ({